 How does your dog see things?

 SO – when you return from a separation, your dog’s priority numero uno is to check “Are you in one piece, is there anything I need to know about?”
-That is why more often than not a dog will approach their owner after any absence.
+That is why more often than not a dog will approach their owner after an absence of any kind.
 In more extreme cases, the dog’s thought process is more along the lines of “Where have you been?
 I have been worried sick!”

 This is why us Dog Listeners like to call it “Timing your greeting” rather than ignoring.
 You are still going to greet your dog, but you are going to do it on your terms.
 This will clarify for them that you intend to take care of the pack, and there is no responsibility on their shoulders.
 They can just relax.
 So priority number 2 is “Who’s going to take care of the pack?”